MrMinemeet/AmznShipWarn/README.md

 ## External Dependencies
 The extension is minified using the [Google Closure Compiler](https://github.com/google/closure-compiler).

+---

 # Trademarks & Attribution
 This extension is not affiliated with Amazon or any of the other mentioned entities in any way.
-It just provides a visual warning to the user.
+This extension just provides a visual warning to the user.

 * The "Get the Add-on" button  is provided at [Extensionworkshop.com](https://extensionworkshop.com/documentation/publish/promoting-your-extension/#promote-your-addon) by the Mozilla Foundation.